theta360developers/plugin-guide/docs/use.md

 ## Put Camera into Plugin Mode
 Plugin mode can only be enabled on the RICOH THETA V.

-Plugins will not work on the THETA S (older model), THETA SC or THETA m15.
+Plugins will not work on older THETA models m15, S, or SC.

 Every THETA V can be put into plugin mode by first turning the THETA V on and then pressing the mode button.